01 of 05

 Mana - The Triumph of Spirit Over Adversity

 The youngest of this eight-bird colony is Mana who was hatched at the Hilton Hawaiian Village on January 19, 2004.
-As I stated previously he is the offspring of Remy and Oreo and the fourth penguin born at the Village since penguins joined the resort's family in 1987.
+As previously stated, he is the offspring of Remy and Oreo and the fourth penguin born at the Village since penguins joined the resort's family in 1987.

 The eight-bird colony, which resides in an outdoor enclosure that includes dry land and a small pond, as well as small caves for shelter, are one of the most surprising and enjoyable attractions guests find at the 22-acre Waikiki resort.